jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

 I ran a test for the ModuleNotFoundError_ and Python_ modules.
-Would you like to test the :ref:`AssertionError?<AssertionError>`
+Would you like to :ref:`test AssertionError?<AssertionError>`

 ----